 Business is out of bounds again, which should be fair warning to parents of enterprising youngster.
 Lawrence is busy drawing up plans for a new 40x80 Shell House, and it’s a good thing he doesn’t know this may be just another beginning.
 Dave purchased two beach lots with is earnings.
 After what he did to the front yard there’s no telling what he’ll accomplish with two large lots at his disposal.

 Dave had his own kind of treasure hunting to keep him busy.
-Perhaps, his search for rate shells will turn out to be even more exciting and rewarding than buried gold.
+Perhaps, his search for rare shells will turn out to be even more exciting and rewarding than buried gold.